What causes degenerative disc disease?

 Degenerative disc disease is a condition that results from the natural deterioration of the discs in the spinal column.
 These discs serve as shock absorbers for all of the spine’s everyday movements, and although disc deterioration is not necessarily painful and debilitating, it can potentially cause problems that are very disruptive to your everyday life.

 Degenerative disc disease risk factors

-One of the most common underlying causes of degenerative disc disease is universal — the aging process.
-As we age, the water content in our body drops, and one of the areas affected by this change is the outer layer and inner core of the discs.
+The primary underlying cause of degenerative disc disease is universal: the natural aging process.
+As we age, the water content in our body begins to decrease, including the spinal discs.
 The outer layer of the discs are made of cartilage, and they can become brittle as their water and protein content are reduced, making them more susceptible to tearing during everyday movement.
-The inner core of discs are more gelatinous and, when healthy, have high water content; but if the soft core of a disc dries out, it will be unable to perform its main function as a cushion to surrounding vertebrae.
+The inner core of discs are more gelatinous and, when healthy, have high water content.
+But as the soft core of a disc dries out, it can become less able to withstand the stresses of supporting the spinal column and upper body.

 No matter what degenerative disc disease causes might be to blame for the condition, there are numerous treatment options available to you.
-Rest might be the first course of action for many patients because lying down can often alleviate the pain and discomfort caused by the condition.
-But bed rest isn’t the only option.
-There are other conservative treatments, such as physical therapy sessions, pain relievers, steroid injections and exercise programs, which you should try as well.
+Rest might be the first course of action for many patients because lying down or sitting can often relieve the pain and discomfort caused by the condition.
+Additionally there are many conservative treatments, such as physical therapy sessions, pain relievers, steroid injections and exercise programs, which doctors will generally recommend after diagnosing this condition.